 We met years ago and always knew of one another, but life took us in very different directions.
 We reconnected two years ago when Chelsea slid into Cassidy’s Instagram DMs, and the rest is history!
 Chelsea is a shoe dog selling footwear to national accounts for Asics while Cassidy works as a pediatric heart transplant coordinator.
-On Friday nights, you can find us at a local brewery with friends and a seasonal beer in hand.
+You can find us at a local brewery with friends and a seasonal beer in hand on Friday nights.

 Once Cassidy got home, we got ready and went to a random movie and had dinner at our favorite local spot.
 After dinner, I insisted that we had to return home to let the dogs out before continuing our evening.
 Cassidy saw this as an opportunity to call it a night, but when we got to the house, our bedroom was covered in flowers and candles.
 The ring was placed on a bible that has Cassidy’s new name inscribed onto the cover.